Understanding Heroin and Opioid Detox

 • Oxycodone (Percocet or Oxycontin)

-Drugs Used for Heroin and Opioid Detox
+Which Drugs Are Used for Heroin and Opioid Detox?

 Methadone

 Methadone is a drug used to help taper off the opioids instead of suddenly quitting cold turkey.
-Slowly weaning off of heroin and opioids help to minimize withdrawal symptoms and is less of a shock to the body.
+Slowly weaning off of heroin and opioids helps to minimize withdrawal symptoms and is less of a shock to the body.
 Since the body has stopped producing its own opioids due to the overabundance brought by substances, it can be very uncomfortable while waiting for the body to adjust.
 Slowly allowing the body to reproduce opioids while slowly tapering off makes heroin and opioid detox much more comfortable.

 According to The US National Library of Medicine, Methadone is a medication that is taken orally.
 It is long-acting, thus producing smoother withdrawal, and safe if care is taken with initial dosing.
 Inpatient methadone tapering takes about 5 to 7 days and has a retention rate of 80%.
 Outpatient detoxification takes longer to minimize withdrawal symptoms but only about 20% of people complete it.